PG1003/brle/README.md

 ## Non-goals

 * Optimazations for specific compilers and targets.
-  The source code of this library to compress and expand data is simple.
+  The source code for the functions that to compress and expand data is simple.
-  Adapting and optimizing these functions to fit your application should be easy.
+  Adapting and optimizing these to fit your application should be easy.
 * Defining a container format.
   This library focuses only on converting data to and from RLE.
   You have to take care for the information such as the original data size, length of the RLE stream, checksums, etc.